Arizona Long Term Care

 In-home care, although ideal for many seniors, may not work for every situation.
 The amount of care your loved one requires may not be affordable.
 For example, if your loved one needs 24/7 in-home care, the cost would simply be too much for most people, even with the assistance of state or federal benefits.
 Therefore, in-home care may not be right for seniors with extremely severe mental or physical disabilities.
 You can expect the private-pay cost for in-home care to run into the thousands of dollar range per month.
 Call Senior Planning today to learn what benefits might be available to you to help alleviate some of the cost burden.

 Assisted Living Facilities

-When most people think of long-term care facilities, they are imagining what is known as assist living.
+When most people think of long-term care facilities, they are imagining what is known as assisted living.
 Assisted living is designed to care for those who have trouble caring for themselves.
-Some may know them as nursing homes, but for most seniors at assisted living communities, they do not actually need nursing care.
+Some may know them as nursing homes, but this is incorrect.
+Most seniors at assisted living communities do not actually need nursing care.